Ndife/review-dashboard/README.md

 [**🚀 View Live Demo**](https://review-dashboard-tscm.vercel.app/)

-> **⚠️ Note on Cold Start**: The backend is hosted on Render's free tier, which spins down after inactivity.
-The first request may take **50-60 seconds** to wake up.
-If reviews don't load immediately, please wait a minute or run the project locally.
+> **⚠️ Note on Cold Start**: The backend is hosted on Render's free tier.
+To mitigate sleep inactivity (after 15 mins), a **GitHub Action** is configured to ping the service every 14 minutes.
+If reviews don't load immediately, please wait a minute as the service wakes up, or run the project locally.

 ---